govex/open-data-inventory/identify-datasets.md

 _____
 To begin, you may wish to use the [sample datasets](index.md) in subsequent chapters to determine whether you have data in the categories that relate to your strategic priorities, performance management goals, and departmental mission.

-The set of questions below is meant to help agencies think about the data they use in their day to day jobs, and the information that is critical to their processes, so that they can list the datasets that they use.
+The questions below are meant to help agencies think about the data they use in their day to day jobs, and the information that is critical to their processes, so that they can list the datasets that they use.

 >**Of the data that you regularly create, maintain, or manage, which datatsets are....**
 * Directly related to citywide goals or priorities?